Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Previous Studies on Reproducibility and Progress in Recommender Systems

 A final problem that may significantly distort the ranking of models when comparing their effectiveness can lie in an incomplete or even incorrect implementation of existing models.
 Hidasi and Czapp~\cite{HidasiC23ThirdParty} analyzed six `third-party' implementations of the widely used GRU4Rec recommendation model for session-based recommendation.
 Their investigations revealed that these implementations sometimes deviate heavily from the original architecture and many of them do not implement all features of the original implementation shared by the authors.
 As a consequence, the obtained results can be dramatically lower than those that one would achieve with the original implementation.
 Ultimately, such problems can be another contributing factor to the illusion of progress that we observe.
 Similar observations regarding incomplete and alternative third-party implementations have also recently been made for the popular \MFBPR model~\cite{RevisitingBPR2024}.
-A final problem that may significantly distort the ranking of models when comparing their effectiveness can lie in an incomplete or even incorrect implementation of existing models.

 In the later sections of our work, we will report if we observed similar methodological issues for more recent works on diffusion recommender models.